YOUR THERMOGRAM – PREPARING FOR YOUR IMAGING

 We strive to keep to our scheduled appointment times.
 Sometimes we run a little behind if a patient needs extra help or has a complicated health history.
 If you need to cancel please call the clinic within 24 hours.
+We charge a $50 inconvenience fee for no-shows.

 Thank you so much for your promptness and your patience!